Effective participation of Annex III Organizations in Standardization

 • Any possible residual comment on the text of the final draft standard is submitted through the regular commenting process.

-CCMC provides BT with an annual update on the Opinion mechanism (‘Register of Opinions’), which allows tracking of the Opinion for all BT participants, including the Societal Stakeholder Organizations.
+CCMC provides BT with an annual update on the Opinion mechanism (‘Register of Opinions’), which allows tracking of the Opinion for all BT participants, including the Annex III Organizations.
+Similar report can be provided to the Board, when relevant.

-Societal Stakeholder Organizations are informed of the follow up given to the Opinion via the BT channel and through the CEN-CENELEC Societal Stakeholder Group in which they participate.
+Annex III Organizations are informed of the follow up given to the Opinion via the BT channel and through the CEN-CENELEC Societal Stakeholder Group or the SME-Working Group in which they participate.

 Our use of cookies